 - Add in a pinch of salt, black pepper, Herbes de provence, paprika and cayenne and continue to fry until coated.

 - Add in the plum tomatoes and break up into smaller pieces with a wooden spoon.
-Stir in the tomato paste (puree) and then add in the stock.
-Bring to a boil, cover, reduce heat and simmer for 10 minutes
+Stir in the tomato paste (puree), and then add in the stock.
+Bring to a boil, cover, reduce heat and simmer for 10 minutes.
+Stir in the sugar.

 - Then remove lid, drop in the meatballs and stir in the orzo pasta and cream cheese until the creamy cheese is all melted and continue to simmer (for another 12-15 minutes approx) until the orzo is cooked and the soup thickens and is creamy.